 • Leading preparation of proposals.

-• Requires a Bachelor’s of Science degree and a minimum of 8+ years of prior relevant experience or Masters with a minimum of 6+ years of prior relevant experience
+• Requires a Bachelors degree and a minimum of 12+ years of prior relevant experience or a Masters degree with a minimum of 10+ years of prior relevant experience.

 • Master’s degree in transportation operations, transportation systems, advanced transportation technology, or similar is highly desired.